ai-natives/persona-kit/docs/impl-planning/personakit-explorer/personakit-explorer-exec.md

    - This ensures progress is never lost if session ends

 **CRITICAL: BE LITERAL ABOUT VERIFICATIONS**
-- If it says "Run ruff and fix ALL issues" - run it repeatedly until 0 errors
+- If it says "Run pnpm run lint" - run it repeatedly until 0 errors
+- If it says "All tabs render without console errors" - open browser console and check
-- If it says "Verify JSONB queries work" - actually run queries and check results
+- If it says "Copy button puts code in clipboard" - actually test copying and pasting
-- If it says "Check that Persona TTL is enforced" - test with expired personas
+- If it says "Initial load < 2 seconds" - measure with dev tools
 - These are not suggestions - they are requirements

 **ABSOLUTE RULE: NEVER CLAIM COMPLETION WITH FAILING TESTS**